lowercaselife/lowercaselife/README.md

 Software engineer.
 I love to explore and learn about new things.
 Backend engineer(preferably) with full-stack knowledge.

-- 🔭 I’m currently learning C#, dot net and Data Engineering.
+- 🔭 I’m currently learning Data Engineering.
 - 💬 Ask me about Python.
 - ⚡ Fun fact: My first line of code was not "Hello World!"